Bloomcaster/MVC-Blog-Post/README.md

 Ensure dotenv is installed
 Ensure bcrypt is installed
 To connect to the database, once files are downloaded to you computer, you will need to use a .env file to input your password and username for your mysql.

+Back-end after cloning or downloading repo files:

+Open terminal and navigate to MVC BLOG-POST folder Type npm init -y into terminal to create a new .json file Type npm i into terminal
+Type npm i express into terminal
+Type npm i express-handlebars into terminal
+Type npm i express-session into terminal
+Type npm i mysql2 into terminal
+Type npm i sequelize into terminal
+Type npm i dotenv into terminal
+Type npm i bcrypt into terminal
+Type npm i connect-session-sequelize into terminal Navigate to the db folder
+Type mysql -u root -p into terminal
+Enter your password into terminal
+Type source schema.sql into terminal
+Type quit into terminal
+Navigate back to the tech_blog in terminal
+Type node seeds/index.js so the seeds will populate the database Type npm start into the terminal
+You will see the Now Listening indication and can access on your localhost